w3c/odrl/W3C-ODRL-Workshop-2026/index.md

 - Inputs to inform the ODRL roadmap
 - Strengthened community coordination

-The cullmination of the workshop will be a proposal for a new W3C ODRL Working Group to undertake the identified tasks.
+The cullmination of the workshop will be a **proposal for a new W3C ODRL Working Group** to undertake the identified tasks.
 The Charter of the proposed WG will be presented at the [W3C TPAC Meeting](https://www.w3.org/events/tpac/2026/tpac-2026/) (26-30 October 2026, Dublin, Ireland)

 ---

 ## Who Should Attend?

-- Implementers of ODRL
+- New adoptors and implementors of ODRL
 - Data space architects
 - Digital rights and governance professionals
-- Standards contributors
+- Media Standards contributors
-- Researchers in policy languages and usage control
+- Researchers in policy languages and asset control
 - Tool developers and platform providers

 ---